 Tennant Creek

-Caution should to be used when interpreting quarterly movements for Tennant, as the small size of these markets and low number of sales can lead to volatile results.
+Data is highly volatile due to the lower sales volume as there are only a small number of properties on the market.
 Consequently, the Real Estate Institute of the Northern Territory does not report sales, rental prices or vacancy rates for units in Tennant Creek.

 Capital city comparisons

-- the eight capital city weighted average median house price was $1,033,600, an increase of 1.1% in the quarter and an increase of 18.3% annually
+- the eight capital city weighted average median house price was $1,050,370, an increase of 0.2% in the quarter and increase of 6.2% over the year

-- Darwin median unit price ($415,000) was ranked the equal lowest of the capital cities alongside Perth
+- Darwin median unit price ($373,000) was the lowest of the capital cities

-- the eight capital city weighted average median unit price was $656,700, a decrease of 0.3% in the quarter and an increase of 5.7% annually
+- the eight capital city weighted average median unit price was $686,459, an increase of 0.9% in the quarter and an increase of 5.5% over the year

-- Darwin had the third highest median weekly house rent ($547) and the fourth highest median unit rent ($424) of all capital cities
+- Darwin had the second highest median weekly house rent ($646) and the third lowest median unit rent ($503) of all capital cities.

-- Darwin recorded the third highest vacancy rate of all capital cities at 1.6%, behind Melbourne (5.2%) and Sydney (2.3%)
+- Darwin recorded the highest vacancy rate of all capital cities at 4.2%

 Housing finance commitments

-- the value of total housing commitments for owner occupation (excluding refinancing) increased by 28.0% to $1.3 billion.
+- trend value of total housing commitments for owner occupation (excluding refinancing) increased by 0.7% to $73 million in the month, and declined 11.1% in year-ended terms.

 For the latest data and analysis about housing finance commitments in the NT, see the Department of Treasury and Finance’s Housing finance for owner occupation economic brief.